 Best Micellar Water For Eyelash Extensions

 You now know exactly what micellar water is.
 To expand on that, there are two types of micellar waters or makeup removers called water-based or oil-based.
 While some cleansers contain glycerine or glycols, they work as a humectant and don’t damage false eyelashes.

-Depending on the makeup you’re wearing and your skin, it’s crucial you select the right micellar water to prevent damages to your natural and false lashes.
+Depending on the makeup you’re wearing and your skin, it’s crucial you select the right micellar water to prevent damage to your natural and false lashes.

 Here are some of the best micellar water for eyelash extensions:

 The holy grail of micellar waters, Garnier oil-free micellar water (the pink one, not the yellow or blue one) is what you should go for when wearing lash extensions.
 You can use it on eyelash extensions directly if you’re wearing eyeliner or mascara too.

 The original micellar water, Bioderma Sensibio makeup remover is a favorite for celebs like Kourtney Kardashian, Sophie-Ellis, Victoria Beckham, etcetera.
 It’s an oil-free makeup remover that’s great for sensitive skin.
 It’s a fragrance-free solution that cleans the skin without using oil or rinsing.

 #3 L’oreal Revitalift Filler Replumping Micellar Water

 A unique type of micellar water that’s also a toner, the L’oreal Revitalift Filler Replumping product is also a toner that may feel like it’s drying your skin due to the absence of oils.
 The best thing is that L’oreal makeup cleanser contains hyaluronic acid that heals your skin.